Art-Sells/Arells/Build-Notes.md

 And in the my-investments page

 replace "currently in" and phase one button with "view my portfolio" button  that links to /my-portfolio styled the same as the "view more assets" buttom from /index

-Now brainstorm and tell me what you are going to do

 - *(about buton accent color flicker and toggle accent color issues [take pic for reference to fix])* -*update indexing after main submission, check google after a week*